michaelkourlas/node-js2xmlparser/README.md

 * `options` - options object (optional)
     * `callFunctions` - if true, calls member functions (with no arguments) and includes their return value in the XML;
       if false, returns the text of the function (optional, default is true)
+    * `wrapArray` - array wrapping options object (optional)
+        * `enabled` - if true, all elements in an array will be added to a single XML element as child elements; if false, each array element will
+        * `elementName`
     * `declaration` - XML declaration options object (optional)
         * `include` - if true, includes an XML declaration (optional, default is true)
         * `encoding` - string representing the XML encoding for the corresponding attribute in the declaration; a value